 - Corduroy by Don Freeman

 - The Story of Ferdinand by Munro Leaf

-- Publisher will donate 13,000 campaign books to be distributed to the children that Jumpstart serves in communities across the U.S.
+- Publisher will donate 13,500 of the special edition campaign books to be distributed to the children that Jumpstart serves in communities across the U.S.

 - Publisher will collaborate on the sales and distribution of the special edition campaign books to retailers, corporate partners, individuals, schools, libraries, community organizations, and Jumpstart offices.

 - Publisher will grant Jumpstart the rights to share digital special editions of the book via issuu.com for a limited window during the campaign month.

 - Publisher will allow Jumpstart to utilize book artwork in campaign materials, including website, communications, and free downloadable resources.